crater-io/android-test/README.md

 ### Requirements

-+ Look at the  the included `weather.json` file as your datasource
++ Look at the  the included `weather.json` file to familiarize yourself
-+ Implement the data from [Yahoo's Weather API](https://developer.yahoo.com/weather/))
++ Implement the datasource from [Yahoo's Weather API](https://developer.yahoo.com/weather/))
 + Show the "current" conditions for the user's current location:
   + Location (ie. New York, NY, USA)
   + Current weather description (ie. sunny)